itrocks-ts/sorted-array/README.md

   ```js
   new SortedArrayBy('name', { age: 30, name: 'Henry', age: 20, name: 'Johana' })
   ```
-  The array will be continuously sorted by the value of the property named `name` into the object element.
+  The array will be continuously sorted by the value of the `name` property in each object element.
   <br/><br/>

 - The `elements` and `arrayLength` parameters function the same as in the standard JavaScript